Testausserveri/testausdeploy/README.md

 2. LXC container deployment for members' personal purposes to allow for strong enough segregation of users
 3. REST API to trigger actions and provide statistics

-The project will be organized in 3 components
+The project will be organized in to 3 components:
 1. The Manager, which implements all services of this project
 2. The Guardian, which implements a service for the manager to update certain system configurations on the host system.
 3. The Worker, which runs runs/restarts/builds containers